-Due to his commitment to his profession, he was Treasurer and member of the galleries association Art Barcelona.
+Due to his commitment with the profession, he was Treasurer and member of the galleries’ association Art Barcelona.
 Furthermore, he was Vice-president of the Board of the Catalan Association of Art Galleries, Vice-president of the Union of Spanish Associations of Art Galleries, and Member of FEAGA (Federation of European Art Galleries Association), which helped him to understand the debates and challenges of the profession.
-This curiosity yielded results in subsequent projects.
+The knowledge acquired there resulted in subsequent projects.

-In 2003, together with other partners, he created LOOP, an open platform which has become an international meeting point specialised in video art.
-The event includes LOOP FAIR, SCREEN FESTIVAL, which fills Barcelona with video art proposals every year, and LOOP STUDIES, a discussion space which constitutes the field of reference for debate and integration of the different artistic specialised stakeholders.
-This project was awarded with the Catalan Association of Art Critics Prize in 2003 and the BMW Prize to Innovation in 2005.
-With Screen Projects, the organizing company, they carried out projects in cities such as Berlin, Madrid, Paris, London, São Paulo, New York or Shanghai.
+In 2003, together with other partners, he founded LOOP Videoart, a platform that has become an international meeting point specialising in video and artist film.
+The event includes a fair and a festival that fills the city of Barcelona with video art proposals every year, as well as the LOOP Talks debate space.
+For this project they received the Catalan Association of Art Critics Award in 2003 and the BMW Award for innovation in 2005.
+LOOP has spread to cities such as Berlin, Madrid, Paris, London, São Paulo, New York and Shanghai.

-As a result of his curiosity for undertaking new projects related to culture, in 2009 he created LA FÀBRICA BARCELONA together with the cultural management company La Fábrica Madrid.
-As Managing Partner, he promoted various projects such as PhotoMeeting Ojo de Pez on documentary photography, the contemporary culture festival EUROPES and TALKING GALLERIES, an international meeting of art galleries held in Barcelona every year, which fosters critical reflection on the art system and the variety of its agents.
+As a result of his interest in undertaking new projects related to culture, in 2009 he created La Fàbrica Barcelona together with the cultural management company La Fábrica in Madrid.
+As managing partner he promoted several projects, including the PhotoMeeting Ojo de Pez on documentary photography and the EUROPES contemporary culture festival.

-As a result of his appointment as Director of the Promotion of Cultural Sectors of the CULTURE INSTITUTE of the Barcelona City Council in 2011, he gave up his previous responsibilities, closing a professional cycle as cultural manager and starting a new one focusing on his engagement with public service.
+As a result of his appointment as Director of the Promotion of Cultural Sectors of the Culture Institute of the Barcelona City Council in 2011, and as a result of his passion for this city, he gave up all of his previous responsibilities, closing a professional cycle as cultural manager and starting a new one focusing on his engagement with public service.

-Strategically speaking, these responsibilities have led him to have to visualize the city of Barcelona from a cultural point of view and carry out clear action plans, culture being a key element: The City of Barcelona in relation to its cultural ecosystem, from which the importance of creativity and knowledge derive.
-Culture as an innovation engine and as an element of participation and social cohesion, the promotion of cultural industries, the new urban centralities, the international repercussion of the city or its special relationship with tourism.
-Challenges on which he has worked intensively for the last four years, where he has acquired valuable knowledge in different fields and team management.
+This new responsibility led him to think strategically about the city starting from a key element such as culture and contribute operational action plans: the city of Barcelona in relation to its cultural ecosystem, from which the relevance of creativity and knowledge is derived; as well as culture as a driver of innovation and as an element of participation and social cohesion, the promotion of cultural industries, the new urban centralities, the international projection of the city or its special relationship with tourism.
+Challenges for which he worked intensely and in which he acquired valuable knowledge in different areas and in team management.